george24601/notes/microservice/vault/vault.md

-Vault can generate secrets on-demand for some systems, such as AWS or SQL databases.
-For example, when an application needs to access an S3 bucket, it asks Vault for credentials, and Vault will generate an AWS keypair with valid permissions on demand.
-After creating these dynamic secrets, Vault will also automatically revoke them after the lease is up

-Vault can encrypt and decrypt data without storing it.
-This allows security teams to define encryption parameters and developers to store encrypted data in a location such as SQL without having to design their own encryption methods.

 All secrets in Vault have a lease associated with them.
 At the end of the lease, Vault will automatically revoke that secret.
 Clients are able to renew leases via built-in renew APIs.

 The "dynamic secrets" feature of Vault is ideal for scripts: an AWS access key can be generated for the duration of a script, then revoked.
 The keypair will not exist before or after the script runs, and the creation of the keys are completely logged.
-This is an improvement over using something like Amazon IAM but still effectively hardcoding limited-access access tokens in various places. the aws backend generates AWS access keys dynamically, on demand.
+This is an improvement over using something like Amazon IAM but still effectively hardcoding limited-access access tokens in various places.

 The Vault server is the only piece of the Vault architecture that interacts with the data storage and backends

-All data that flows between Vault and the Storage Backend passes through the barrier.
-The barrier ensures that only encrypted data is written out, and that data is verified and decrypted on the way in.
-Much like a bank vault, the barrier must be "unsealed" before anything inside can be accessed.

 Every request to Vault to Vault and response from Vault goes through the configured audit backends.